rust-lang/rfcs/text/3263-precise-pre-release-deps.md

 # Summary
 [summary]: #summary

-Cargo will not anymore use the more compatible version for pre-release by default, this mean that `1.0.0-alpha.0` will be interpreted as `=1.0.0-alpha.0` by cargo instead of `^1.0.0-alpha.0`.
+Cargo will not use the more compatible version for pre-release by default, this mean that `1.0.0-alpha.0` will be interpreted as `=1.0.0-alpha.0` by cargo instead of `^1.0.0-alpha.0`.

-This doesn't require any change in Cargo.toml.
+This doesn't require any change in `Cargo.toml`.

 # Motivation
 [motivation]: #motivation

+[Semver 2.0](https://semver.org) have two concepts, compatible version rules, and precedence.
+Compatible rules apply when you use `^` in front of the version like `^1.0.0` this mean you ask the resolver to take the biggest compatible version of `1.0.0`.
+Semver, clearly define breaking change is when MAJOR version increase.
+Precedence define ordering `1.0.0 < 1.1.0 < 1.1.1 < 2.0.0-alpha < 2.0.0`.
+Here there is a inconstancy in [Cargo doc](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#specifying-dependencies-from-cratesio), cause `2.0.0-alpha` is not considerate by `1.0.0 >= X < 2.0.0` for compatibility rules by cargo.
+But `2.0.0-alpha` is clearly between `1.0.0` and `2.0.0`.
+That mean that we mix up the precedence concept of Semver and the compatible version rules.

-[Semver 2.0](https://semver.org) rules for pre-release doesn't include breaking change concept between pre-release, it's only about ordering.
-This mean that any new pre-release would be considerate by cargo as a compatible version.
+Semver rules for pre-release doesn't include breaking change concept between pre-release, it's only specify precedence.
+Semver rule 9 say "pre-release version indicates that the version is unstable and might not satisfy the intended compatibility requirements as denoted by its associated normal version.".
+Cargo consider any higher pre-release as a compatible version.
 Even worse, [VersionReq for prereleases matches release versions](https://github.com/dtolnay/semver/issues/236).
 Say otherwise, if an user put `version = "1.0.0-alpha.0"` in their `Cargo.toml` this will be considered by cargo as compatible with any pre-release that follow `1.0.0-alpha.1`, `1.0.0-alpha.2`, `1.0.0-beta.0`, etc... and also `1.0.0`, `1.1.0`, etc...
 (But not `2.0.0`).

 The current behavior break pre-release build, here a no exhaustive list: